bm2yogi/flaco/_posts/2025-09-11-gracefaithworks.md

 > Christ and not by the works of the law, because by the works of the law no one will be justified. - Galatians
 > 2:15-16 NIV

+### What is Faith?
+Hebrews 11 describes faith as follows and then is packed with examples of men and women who demonstrated real faith by their obedience and action.
+> 1 Now faith is confidence in what we hope for and assurance about what we do not see.
+2 This is what the ancients
+> were commended for. ...
+6 And without faith it is impossible to please God, because anyone who comes to him must
+> believe that he exists and that he rewards those who earnestly seek him. - Hebrews 11:1-2, 6 NIV

 ### Works are Evidence of Faith
 >14 What good is it, my brothers and sisters, if someone claims to have faith but has no deeds?
 Can such faith save
 > them?
 15 Suppose a brother or a sister is without clothes and daily food.
 16 If one of you says to them, "Go in